Gender Inequality Index: Mix of indices

+Formula Shortcomings

+According to both Mcdonald and Koblitz, the GII formula has some issues that could be improved, the major issue being that it is composed of two indicators, maternal mortalities and teen pregnancies.
+Mcdonald and Koblitz also claim the product of the formula mainly clusters the values towards zero, which for lower-income countries, can make these countries seem to have more issues with gender inequality than reality.
+The authors claim the formula weighs too heavily on reproductive health causing disproportionate data towards poorer countries.
+Both Mcdonald and Koblitz believe the GII's formula has a bias towards richer countries and think that the formula should focus on other factors of gender disparity.

 Regional relevance

 Permanyer also criticizes the GII for whether or not its assessment of gender inequality, and uses of the same set of indicators, are equally relevant or meaningful across all regions of the Globe.
 For less-developed countries the use of the MMR and AFR in the dimension of reproductive health may be penalizing although the loss may not be entirely explained by gender inequality.
 Less-developed countries performance in the reproductive health dimension may differ regionally or locally.
 Access to or use of health services can be influenced by socio-economic levels, public health policies, or social and cultural practices.
 In developed countries, specifically European countries, gender inequality levels are not very "robust to alternative specifications of gender-related indicators" and analysts and policy makers may choose specific methods to yield desired results.

 Choice of variables

 Klasen and Schüler briefly criticize the GII for its failure to capture the informal work and unpaid domestic or care work where women are primarily over-represented.
 In many underdeveloped societies women and girls spend the majority of their time in domestic work whereas men and boys spend far less, if any.
 Therefore, the if the GII lacks the capturing of the time women spend in unpaid labor, it is insufficient in capturing the true global disparities of women.